Zipstack/unstract/backend/migrating/v2/README.md

 ## Performing the migration

-The script `migrate-to-v2.sh` in this directory can help perform the migration
+Run the `migrate-to-v2.sh` script to perform both schema and data migrations in one shot.

 ```shell
 ./migrate-to-v2.sh